|

 ... for Ice Cream document is now administered

-by the NZICMA.
+by the NZICA.

 These Guidelines are an important step forward in the